 Judge Amos L. Mazzant, an Obama appointee, announced his decision on Tuesday, November 22, 2016, just eight days before the Labor Department’s new guidance was scheduled to take effect.

-A pillar of President Obama’s labor agenda, the proposed rule seeks to increase a key salary threshold for overtime eligibility.
+A pillar of President Obama’s labor agenda, the proposed rule sought to increase a key salary threshold for overtime eligibility.
 Currently, salaried workers who make at least $23,660 per year and meet a duties test are ineligible for overtime pay.
-Obama’s rule would double the threshold to $47,476 per year, while keeping the duties test intact.
-The Department of Labor estimates that around 4.2 million workers will automatically become entitled to overtime wages when, or if, the rule is implemented.
+Obama’s rule would have doubled the threshold to $47,476 per year, while keeping the duties test intact.
+The Department of Labor estimated that around 4.2 million workers would have automatically become entitled to overtime wages.

 The Obama Administration’s rule was challenged by a number of state governments, including Texas, Alabama and Arizona, along with numerous business organizations and the US Chamber of Commerce.
 With Judge Mazzant’s ruling now in the books, millions of workers who could have become entitled to overtime have been left “in limbo,” the Washington Post writes.